In 1981, I launched an advertising agency with no clients.

 We designed logos for golf championships–and created TV commercials that had college students proclaiming, “I am majoring in golf!”
 Advertising wasn’t rocket science, it was just fun.

-One day, the bank president called me in to announce he wanted a campaign to announce a new name change to reflect their growth and changed status from a county bank to a statewide bank.
+One day, the bank president called me in to say he wanted a campaign to announce a name change to reflect their growth from a county bank to a statewide bank.
 I accepted the assignment with relish, and created commercials about kids that “outgrew their nicknames”.
 The awards flowed in, but I had not realized the bank’s true intent.
 They were positioning themselves to be sold.
-I was still very young and naive.
+I was still young and naive.
 The new out of state owner, of course, gave the account to its out of state agency.
 The management team at the bank got golden parachutes.
-I got another important lesson: clients change agencies without hesitation.
+I got an important lesson: clients change agencies without hesitation.

 We were lucky to keep clients for an average of six to ten years.
 Most agencies saw client changes every three.